Tyus Jones Player Props: Grizzlies vs. Mavericks

 Tyus Jones Insights vs. the Mavericks

+- He's taken 4.0 threes per game, or 11.9% of his team's shots from beyond the arc this season.

-- The Grizzlies rank 18th in possessions per game with 104.5.
-His opponents, the Mavericks, have one of the slowest tempos with 99.6 possessions per contest.
+- Jones' opponents, the Mavericks, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Grizzlies rank 18th in possessions per game with 104.4.

-- On defense, the Mavericks have allowed 113.2 points per contest, which is 14th-best in the league.
+- On defense, the Mavericks have allowed 113.2 points per contest, which is 14th-best in the NBA.

-- The Mavericks are the 18th-ranked squad in the NBA, conceding 43.9 rebounds per contest.
+- On the glass, the Mavericks are ranked 18th in the NBA, conceding 43.9 rebounds per game.

-- The Mavericks are the ninth-ranked team in the league, allowing 24.6 assists per contest.
+- In terms of assists, the Mavericks are ranked ninth in the NBA, giving up 24.6 per game.

-- The Mavericks allow 11 made 3-pointers per game, best in the league.
+- Looking at 3-pointers, the Mavericks have allowed 11 makes per contest, best in the league.

 Tyus Jones vs. the Mavericks